AndrewHulme/Psych/SetupAndDevNotes.md

 Note: System should be designed from a game-first perspective, not a history-first perspective.
 Prioritise the game-flow first and foremost, and the storing of game history second.

-  - User
-    has_many :answers
-    has_many :votes
-    belongs_to :room, foreign_key: :room_id

-  - Room
-    has_many :rounds

-  - Round
-    belongs_to :room
-    belongs_to :question
-    has_many :answers

-  - Question
-    has_many :rounds
-    has_many :answers

-  - Answers
-    belongs_to :user
-    belongs_to :round
-    belongs_to :question
-    has_many :votes

-  - Vote
-    belongs_to :user
-    belongs_to :answer

 how do we then see which users were in a room? just check the user's answers/votes